 Browsing: CBD / Convention Center Restaurants

-The area including the New Orleans Ernest Morial Convention Center is adjacent to the Mississippi River and also encompasses our Arts & Warehouse District and nearby Central Business District (CBD).
+The area including the New Orleans Ernest Morial Convention Center, the cruise ship terminal, Mercedes Benz Superdome, & Smoothie King Center is adjacent to the Mississippi River and also encompasses our Arts & Warehouse District and nearby Central Business District (CBD).

-Restaurants located in this area are also closest to the cruise ship terminal and include many local favorites.
-Stroll through the arts district and enjoy many of the local galleries before you head out to dinner or lunch at any of the below restaurants!
+Restaurants located in this area include many local favorites.
+There are plenty of places to shop or stroll through the arts district and enjoy many of the local galleries before you head out to dinner or lunch at any of the below restaurants!

 Located on the Fulton Street mall in the Warehouse District, Grand Isle serves seafood straight from local Gulf fisheries.
 With a wide range of freshly caught specialties, including an award-winning Shrimp Caminada po-boy, Grand Isle is a great spot to kick back and enjoy authentic New Orleans seafood dishes.